-This spectacular venue occupies the top level of the magnificent Rialto Building.
+This spectacular venue occupies the top floor of the magnificent Rialto Building.
 At some 230 metres (755 feet) high, there are breathtaking views of up to 60 kilometres (37 miles) on a clear day.
 More informal than the restaurant, Lui Bar still has a fairly strict dress code and you must be approved by the door staff at ground level before being allowed in.
-Check out the fun pop-up menu featuring detailed Australian-inspired cocktails – order the Lola Montez Spider Dance Fizz (named after the famous 19th century erotic dancer, and made with French champagne and seasonal fruits) and watch it being mixed.
+Check out the fun pop-up menu featuring detailed Australian-inspired cocktails – order the Lola Montez Spider Dance Fizz (named after the famous 19th-century erotic dancer, and made with French champagne and seasonal fruits) and watch it being mixed.
 A simple bar snack menu is available too, including Beluga caviar for the truly discerning.
-Have a drink with friends on the truly amazing observation deck and gaze at the sensational view, or visit on a Sunday and chill out to laid back live music.
+Have a drink with friends on the truly amazing observation deck and gaze at the sensational view, or visit on a Sunday and chill out to laid-back live music.

 A hidden door with GP written in gold lettering marks the entrance to this basement den.
 The theme is deliciously decadent, with leather armchairs, gold loungers, animal hide throws, dim lighting and low background music all adding to the laid-back vibe.
 As you would expect, the gin list is truly international, and there are even gin events held here throughout the year.
 Martinis, cocktails and wines are also available – brought to your table by polite, uniformed wait staff – and drinks are served in huge balloon glasses.